House Party 1: Set the Mood 1:13:570:00 / 1:13:57

-So unfortunately, my professional biographer is out sick, so this is in the first person.
+So unfortunately, my professional biographer is out sick, so this will be in the first person.
 Here is my story.

 I started off like a lot of people.
-I was just the iPod guy at parties in high school.
+In high school, I was just the iPod guy at parties.
+Whenever the music got stale, I'd take over and turn the party around.
 I had all the hits, fun new music my friends hadn't heard yet, and anything that would get people dancing.
-It wasn't serious, but even early on, I noticed what a great reward it was to be able to enhance people's experiences from the songs you'd choose, and you get to see it immediately from the smiles on their faces.
+It was an early passion of mine, and I noticed what a great reward it was to be able to elevate people's experiences from the songs you'd choose.
+You get immediate feedback from the smiles on their faces.

-I got into a top level school in the UK, and without ever once being outside the US, I took a risk, packed my bags, and for four years I lived and went to school in Scotland's bustling capital, Edinburgh.
-What I soon realized was that over there, it wasn't Eminem or Jay Z being played, but David Guetta, Calvin Harris, and Tiesto.
+I miraculously got into a top level school in the United Kingdom, and without ever once being outside the US, I took a risk, packed my bags, and for four years I lived and went to school in Scotland's bustling capital, Edinburgh.
+What I soon realized was that over there, it wasn't Eminem or Jay Z that got played, but David Guetta, Calvin Harris, and Tiesto.
 The nightclub scene was THE scene, busy seven days a week, and electronic music was what pumped through the airwaves and sound systems.
 To my amazement, I realized that my musical tastes had finally found their home.

-In Edinburgh, I had a large friend group, and we would have these big parties before going out (the drinking age & nightclub age was 18).
+In Edinburgh, I developed a large friend group of great people early on, who would have these big parties before going out (the drinking age & nightclub age was 18).
 There'd be drinks, games, girls and guys, but as anyone who's ever been to a party can attest to, the music would constantly be switched from one iPod to another.
 No sooner would a great song come on, than someone would switch it for some random "indie" track, killing the vibe (no offense to Indie music).
-I wanted a way to keep the good music and good times rolling.
-I downloaded some music software, routinely scoured the internet for the best music, and I would record these 2-hour party mixes, with fun, popular, flowing music that would keep the party going and the music on point.
+I wanted a way to keep the good music and good times rolling, so I downloaded some music software, routinely scoured the internet for the best music, and would record these 2-hour party mixes, with fun, popular, flowing music that would keep the party going and the music on point.

-The mixes were a hit, and I would make new ones every couple of months, I'd make a new one for people, with all the newest hits.
+The mixes became a hit, and every couple of months, I'd make a new one for people, with all the newest hits.
 Eventually, towards the end of my second year, I found myself at a party with one of the country's biggest nightclub promoters.
-The mix that was on happened to be "House Party 1" (play it above).
+The mix that was on happened to be "House Party 1" (link below).
 He loved what he heard, got someone at the party to introduce us.
-He said the mixing and music was a step above the DJs he had at his clubs, and that he wanted to work with me as soon as possible.
+He said the mixing and music was a step above the DJs he had at his clubs, and wanted to work with me as soon as possible.
 I was excited, and stunned, as I had never even thought about taking this hobby into venues as an actual profession.
-Up until that point, all I was was a kid with a laptop and a good taste in music; I didn't know anything about DJing in an actual club, how to use the elite equipment, run a sound system, didn't know the things a professional DJ should.
-From then on, I spent my spare time teaching myself what it takes to be a professional DJ, so the next time I was asked to play, I could walk into any club and play a set better than anyone's ever heard.
+Up until that point, all I was was a kid with a laptop and a good taste in music.
+I didn't know anything about DJing in an actual club, how to use the elite equipment, run a sound system, etc. So I came home from Edinburgh for the summer determined to learn I could, so when I returned, I'd be able to walk into any club and rock the place better than anyone's ever heard.

 Luckily, I worked hard, and in my Third Year in Edinburgh, I started playing live gigs at some of the most popular and packed nightclubs.
 It was amazing, and I kept getting asked to play new events.
-Over my last two years in Edinburgh, I would play shows around the United Kingdom, and be the main act at some of DJ Mag's Top 100 Clubs in the World, get to see some of the biggest touring acts, and occasionally get to open for them!
+Over my last two years in Edinburgh, I would play shows around the United Kingdom, and be the main act at some of DJ Mag's Top 100 Clubs in the World.
+I'd get access to see some of the biggest touring DJs, and occasionally get to open for them!
 It was a truly amazing experience.

-By the time I graduated and moved back to Boston, I guess I had built up a name for myself, because I was contacted by some of the city's best promo and party companies.
-It turns out, that I had stumbled on a talent I never really knew I had, and now found myself talking to the people that talk to Tiesto, have dinner with Hardwell, and party with Avicii (R.I.P <3).
-It was an amazing world to get into, and I immediately got started DJing events, from bars and lounges, to packed night-clubs, to 1,000-people sold out boat cruises, and I haven't stopped since.
-That thrill of seeing people enjoy themselves to your music has never gone away.
+By the time I finished school and moved back to Boston, I guess I had built up a name for myself, because I was contacted by some of the city's biggest promotion and nightlife companies, who wanted me at their events.
+I had stumbled on a talent I never really knew I had, and now I found myself talking to the people that talk to Tiesto, have dinner with Hardwell, and party with Avicii (R.I.P <3).
+It was an amazing world to get into, and I immediately got started DJing, from bars and lounges, to packed nightclubs, to 1,000-people sold out boat cruises.
+No matter the venue, the thrill of seeing people enjoy themselves to your music has never gone away.